 How Often to Water

 Use a high nitrogen feed every 3 weeks in the summer months to encourage leaf growth.
+Make sure it is well diluted to avoid fertilizer burn as that will show on the leaves.

 When To Repot A Philodendron Florida Ghost